Meet Our Hosts Rodney and Jann

 His enthusiasm for the great stories of America comes through on every episode of the show, and it caught the eye of a viewer who felt she had something unique to offer “Small Town Big Deal”.
 Enter Jann Carl – an Emmy Award-winning news reporter, TV show producer and 14-years as an anchor of “Entertainment Tonight” (CBS).
 And, as it turns out, she has a farm background as well.

 To quote Jann, “What Rodney and his team have created is a true celebration of America.
 It showcases the heritage of our nation, the power of its dreamers, and pays tribute to the unsung heroes.
 The stories fill us with pride, give us hope, make us laugh, and remind us that national treasures are often found where we least expect them.”
-In addition to hosting, Jann will be writing and producing some episodes of the show.
+In addition to hosting, Jann writes and produces some episodes of the show.

 Small Town Big Deal officially welcomed Jann as a co-host starting in Season 2 of production.
 Rodney and Jann continue to criss-cross America, bringing viewers fresh stories of fascinating people, exceptional ideas and good old common sense thinking.